nitin12384/nbot/README.md

 # nbot

-A python chatbot for discord, based on pattern matching of predefined responsed, saved in a file.
+A python chatbot for discord, based on pattern matching of predefined responses, saved in a file.

 # !!!
 Code is not working currently.
 Will be updated soon.